srycyk/mine/README.md

 if you want to find your way around.

-The code has, so far, it has proved resilient, and has made hundreds of consecutive requests on sites that take measures to ban bots.
+The code has, so far, it has proved resilient, and has made hundreds of consecutive requests on several sites that take measures to ban bots.

 The core objects are tested in the suites, but, the testing of the higher level objects is not fully comprehensive.

-> Setting up an environment for HTTP testing,
+> Setting up an environment for thorough HTTP testing,
 > with a proxy server &amp; provider,
 > external website stubs, simulating 404's, timeouts, etc.,
-> is just too much work for now!
+> is far too much effort!

 ## Development